HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 The installation of macOS differs from version to others, some version needs a specific SMBIOS to install, other must be installed from Terminal to bypass the signature issue.

 In this section I will explain in details how to prepare the installer, install each version of macOS, and apply updates and patches.
+Please note that these steps may not apply to you.

 The installation will be chronological.

 <details>
-<summary><strong>Mac OS X Tiger (10.4.11)</strong></summary>
+<summary><strong>Mac OS X Tiger (10.4.10)</strong></summary>

+Installation of Mac OS X Tiger 10.4.10 is a bit trickier, bellow you will find steps on how to proceed.

 #### Setting up the installer

-- Donwload 10.4.10-8R4088-ACDT.dmg from Acidanthera Image.
+- Donwload [10.4.10-8R4088-ACDT.dmg](https://archive.org/details/10.4.10-8-r-4088-acdt) from Acidanthera Image (No need to download other images, we can updates directly from Mac OS Tiger after installation).

 </details>